Mixed Logit Models and Network Formation: Appendix: Additional Details of our Comparison Between the RC and MNL Models

 \subsection{Deterministic Parameters}

-In Section \ref{subsec:Deterministic-Choice-Parameters}, we showed results from applying the MNL and RC models on a single sampled network from the {set} of 50 networks that we generated using the original MNL model in Section \ref{subsec:SynMNLcomparison}.
-To simplify our exposition, we presented results for a single network that we chose uniformly at random from the set of networks.
+In Section \ref{subsec:Deterministic-Choice-Parameters}, we showed results from applying the MNL and RC models on a single sampled network from the set of 50 networks that we generated using the original MNL model in Section \ref{subsec:SynMNLcomparison}.
+To simplify our exposition, we presented results for a single network that we chose uniformly at random from the set of networks; we refer to the chosen network as the `sampled network'.
 We now provide summary statistics of the results of applying the MNL and RC models to the set of 50 networks that we generated using the MNL model.
 The model specifications for the RC and MNL models are the same as in Section \ref{subsec:SDatanadModel}.
 We show our results in Table \ref{tab:AppendixDeterministicParameters}.

-For all of the parameters, the central values (both the mean and the median) {across the 50 networks in the {set}} are similar in magnitude to the estimated values of the sampled network, suggesting that the sampled network is {representative of the {set of networks}}.
+For all of the parameters, the central values (both the mean and the median) across the 50 networks in the set are similar in magnitude to the estimated values of the sampled network, suggesting that the sampled network is {representative of the {set of networks}}.
 The small standard errors of $\beta_{1}$, $\beta_{2}$, $m_{1}$, and $m_{2}$ support the results of Section \ref{subsec:Deterministic-Choice-Parameters} that the RC model gives accurate estimates of the parameters when we generate data using the RC model.
 However, the standard errors for $s_{1}$ and $s_{2}$ are relatively large.
-Given the large standard-deviation values, the strategy that we used in Section \ref{subsec:Deterministic-Choice-Parameters} suggests that the parameters are random. {Specifically, for approximately $40$\% of the networks in our simulations, our approach suggests that the parameters are random.
-Because the parameters are deterministic (by construction), this approach leads us to an incorrect conclusion about these networks.} We do not study this test in a formal mathematical way in the present paper; further development of it is an important avenue for future research.
+Given the large standard deviations, the strategy that we used in Section \ref{subsec:Deterministic-Choice-Parameters} suggests that the parameters are random.
+Specifically, for approximately $40$\% of the networks in our simulations, our approach suggests that the parameters are random.
+Because the parameters are deterministic (by construction), this approach leads us to an incorrect conclusion about these networks.
+We do not study this test in a formal statistical way in the present paper, and it is desirable to do so.